bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-setup-turn-server.md

 Restart your BigBlueButton server to apply the changes.

 Going forward, when users connect behind a restrictive firewall that prevents outgoing UDP connections, the TURN server will enable BigBlueButton to connect to FreeSWITCH and Kurento via the TURN server through port 443 on their firewall.

+## Kurento edge case may require a second Turn server

+A complication may affect a small minority of installations where the server is behind an unusual NAT firewall.
+The difficulty arises because there are two different Turn authentication protocols - and the solution to some Kurento NAT problems relies on a setting in coturn which is incompatible with the requirements already described above.

+All BBB servers should have a Stun / Turn server configured as shown in the sections above - ```/usr/share/bbb-web/WEB-INF/classes/spring/turn-stun-servers.xml```  This is required to help ensure that the HTML5 web application running in users browsers can negotiate which ports to use, using the webrtc / ICE protocols.

+Kurento may, under exceptional circumstances, require a different configuration.
+Kurento needs to know its external IP address.
+In the configuration file ```/etc/kurento/modules/kurento/WebRtcEndpoint.conf.ini``` you can specify the external IP address for Kurento.

+This is the ideal situation - and avoids a great deal of complexity.

+If you do **not **know the external IP address, the next best solution is to provide a Stun server - which can be the Coturn server you have set up, above.

+Under some circumstances, Kurento might also require a Turn server.
+The configuration for this is at the bottom of ```/etc/kurento/modules/kurento/WebRtcEndpoint.conf.ini```.

+Importantly, most people do **not** need to configure Turn in this file.

+If you do, however, there is a problem.

+At present, if Kurento needs Turn, it must uses the "lt-cred-mech" authentication mechanism, which consists of a generated username and password formatted in a very particular way.
+This requires the lt-cred-mech setting in ```/etc/turnserver.conf```

+The problem is that this is a *different* authentication mechanism to that required by Turn for the html5 client (which uses the 'use-auth-secret' mechanism - as shown in the example above)

+It appears that a single coturn server cannot provide connections using both authentication mechanisms at the same time.
+If you are unable to provide Kurento with an external IP (and Stun does not work) you may need a second Turn server - configured to use ```lt-cred-mech```